- Overview

 - Indicate the WLanguage functions kept for compatibility: If this option is checked, WLanguage functions kept for backward compatibility are indicated in the programming standard errors (e.g. TreeSort_55).

 Reminder: Functions kept for compatibility may no longer be supported in a future version..
 It is recommended to use the corresponding new function. - Indicate shared multilingual messages: If checked, this option allows you to quickly identify shared multilingual text, by generating a compilation error.
 This option should be used when converting multilingual text to format 27 and higher.
-For more details, see Translation of programming messages.
+For more details, see Translating programming text.

-New in version 2025Indicate strings that should be secret If this option is checked, all functions that manipulate passwords, private keys or tokens will be flagged.
-To secure the use of these functions, it will be possible to use secret strings defined in the secret string vault.
+New in version 2025Indicate strings that should be secret: If this option is checked, any functions that handle passwords, private keys or tokens will be highlighted.
+To use these functions without any risks, you can use the secret strings defined in the secret string vault.
 For more details, see Secret string vault.

-Defines whether a compiler error is displayed when the compiler encounters an unknown identifier (window name, field name, etc.). - Compilation error on the off-configuration elements
+Defines whether a compiler error is displayed when the compiler encounters an unknown identifier (window name, field name, etc.). - Compilation error for elements outside configuration

-When this option is enabled, a compilation error occurs when it is used in the code linked to a configuration of elements outside configuration.
-The <COMPILE IF> statement is used to manage the code compilation according to the platforms and to the configuration types. - Scope of local variables limited to the current block
+When this option is enabled, a compilation error appears when using elements that do not belong to the configuration in the code of the current configuration.
+The <COMPILE IF> statement can be used to manage code compilation according to the platforms and configuration types. - Scope of local variables limited to the current block

-If this option is selected, the local variables will be specific to the block.
+If this option is selected, local variables will be specific to the block.
 You cannot use a local variable outside the block in which it is declared.
-The ending of the variable is run at the end of the block (destructors and freeing memory).
-You have the ability to redeclare a variable with the same name in two distinct sub-blocks but you cannot redeclare a variable with the same name in a child sub-block.
+The variable is destroyed at the end of the block (frees memory).
+You can declare a variable with the same name in two different sub-blocks, but not in a child sub-block.

-If this option is enabled, the declaration of internal procedures using "range-limited" variables will result in a generation error..
+If this option is enabled, the declaration of internal procedures using "scope-limited" variables will result in a generation error.
 Example: - the following code causes a compilation error:

 PROCEDURE MyProcedure()